-Achilles tendonitis can occur in children, often after a sudden increase in activity.
+Achilles tendinitis can occur in children, often after a sudden increase in activity.

 It may be identified a few weeks into a new sports season, and symptoms include pain in the heel or the back of the foot.
 The Achilles tendon attaches the two muscles of the calf to the heel bone and helps push the foot forward during walking or running.

 When inflamed, it can cause pain, swelling, warmth, and difficulty walking.
 Pain may start off mild and gradually get worse.
 Children who do repetitive activities like running, jumping, or pivoting, like basketball players and dancers, may develop Achilles tendinitis.

 Treatment includes rest, ice, compression, and elevation.
 Using an elastic wrap or tape to keep swelling down and support the tendon during the initial inflammatory period may help.

 Anti-inflammatory medications like ibuprofen can help decrease pain and swelling.
 Stretching exercises for the ankle and calf muscles may also aid in recovery and help minimize re-injury.

 It’s important for your child to wear proper shoes with good support to prevent undue stress on the tendon.
 Early treatment and avoiding aggravating activities is best until the pain fully resolves.

 Without treatment, Achilles tendinitis can turn into a chronic condition and continue to cause pain during daily activities such as walking.

 Plantar fasciitis is an overuse injury that involves irritation of the plantar fascia, the thick band of connective tissue that runs along the arch from the heel to the front of the foot.